-Projected service demands projections for specific electricity use categories within MELs are based on electricity consumption estimates and projected national-level trends from September 2006 and May 2010 studies completed by TIAX LLC.
+Projected service demands projections for specific electricity use categories within MELs are based on electricity consumption estimates and projected national-level trends from September 2006 and May 2010 studies completed by TIAX LLC and from a May 2013 study completed by Navigant Consulting, Inc. and Leidos - formerly Science Applications International Corporation (SAIC).
 Polynomial equations are fitted to the trends to describe the projected end-use service demand intensity (SDI) for each of the categories.
 The resulting SDI is multiplied by the appropriate floorspace to obtain service demand.
 Projected electricity use for transformers is dependent on commercial electricity demand instead of floorspace.
 Projected electricity use for municipal water services is included in the calculation of non-building energy consumption in the Benchmarking subroutine and is dependent on projected population growth instead of floorspace.
 The coefficients for the polynomial equations are in units of billion Btus (trillion Btus for municipal water services) and are provided in Table A-2.